 Michael J. Reynolds,

 While on vacation in a resort in Mexico, the Americans Jeff, his girlfriend Amy, her best friend Stacy and her boyfriend Eric befriend the German Mathias in the swimming pool.
 Mathias invites the group to visit the ruins of a Mayan temple with his Greek friend Dimitri in an archaeological field where his brother Henrich and his girlfriend are camped eighteen kilometers from the resort.
-They hire an old taxi and when they reach the spot, they are surrounded by Mayan villagers armed of revolvers, rifles and bows-and-arrows that kill Dimitri and do not allow the group to leave the place.
-They climb a construction covered of creepers with red flowers, and remain under siege of the locals.
+They hire an old taxi and when they reach the spot, they are surrounded by Mayan villagers armed with revolvers, rifles and bows-and-arrows that kill Dimitri and do not allow the group to leave the place.
+They climb a structure covered by creepers with red flowers, and remain under siege of the locals.
 When they hear a cell phone in the bottom of a well, Mathias decides to seek the apparatus using a rope that breaks and he has a serious accident breaking his back.
-Amy and Stacy go to the bottom of the mine to rescue Mathias and they find many corpses covered by the climbing plants; further, they ...
+Amy and Stacy go to the bottom of the mine to rescue Mathias and they find many corpses covered by the climbing plants; further, they realize...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 In the novel, there are no "ruins" to speak of, just a hill overgrown with the vines and the shaft cut into it.
 Director Carter Smith suggested changing it to an ancient Mayan temple, an idea with which writer Scott B. Smith agreed.
 See more »

 (at around 3 mins) In the beginning of the film, Amy is wearing sunglasses.
 A few shots later, she is wearing glasses.
 A few shots later, she is wearing sunglasses again.
 See more »

 [She is sobbing, then begins to scream:]

 Help me!
 Somebody, help!
 Somebody!
 Help!
 Help me!